 With the list below, it is important to take onboard some considerations.
 The fish that appear on our list are not all compatible with each other, for example, keeping different species of tangs, triggerfish, or fairy wrasses is a bad idea, and will likely lead to violence within your community.

 However, this is not to say you cannot keep one of each species together in a tank of this size.
-Also, if you want to keep a community of smaller fish in a 180-gallon tank, then you should consider looking at some of our smaller aquarium fish lists (links further down the page).
+Also, if you want to keep a community of smaller fish in a 180 gallon (681 liters) tank, then you should consider looking at some of our smaller aquarium fish lists (links further down the page).

 Humu Picasso Triggerfish

 One of the largest and most beautiful triggerfish subspecies, and a truly unique-looking fish.
-They are aggressive, however, easy to care for, and will grow to a maximum of 10 inches (25.4 cm) in length.
+They are pretty aggressive fish, however, easy to care for, and will grow to a maximum of 10 inches (25.4 cm) in length.

 Another jaw-dropping triggerfish species enters the list.
 With the undulate trigger, you will get a slightly larger fish, 12 inches (30 cm) in length, but with the exact same carnivorous diet, temperament, and care level requirement.